 I run down towards my parked car, down there at the sea.
 I want to go home, home to oat pancakes that my little son has made me.
 I enter the door just in time for him to go to sleep and he wholeheartedly shows me what he has made.

 Food is always a big part of mye stay up North.
 In the absence of mature cloudberries I make a bowl of comforting porridge.
 Rice porridge topped with sour cream porridge, served with cinnamon, sugar and a little butter.
 Sour cream porridge used to be the most festive of all Norwegian porridges, eaten at weddings, after giving birth or at haymaking.
-Today the only reason you need is spending a rainy day on the cloudberry mire.
+Today the only reason you need is spending a rainy day on the cloudberry mire, or having conquered your first little big mountain.

 How to get there